ChUrl/flake-nixinator/README.md

 ## NixFlake/overlays

-Contains (not at the moment) all overlays.
+Contains all overlays, e.g. package version overrides.
-The `NixFlake/overlays/default.nix` imports all of the overlays and all of the derivations.
+The `NixFlake/overlays/default.nix` imports all overlays and all derivations.
-It is then imported by the toplevel `NixFlake/flake.nix`, to make everything available to the system/home configurations.
+It is then imported by the top-level `NixFlake/flake.nix`, to make everything available to the system/home configurations.